minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-falling-treats.md

 When the tube is finished you still need that small piece of cardboard or carton.
 Start with a thin and large piece of cardboard and make the game harder by moving to a thicker and smaller piece when your dog has learned the game.

-For this game you should use any dry treats or just kibbles so that the treats fall easily and won't get stuck on the cardboard.
+For this game you should use any dry treats or just kibble so that the treats fall easily and won't get stuck on the cardboard.

 Miki learned this game in a couple of seconds.
 After a few tries I changed the cardboard to a thicker one so that it was harder to pull out.
 Then after a couple of tries I cut the cardboard so small that only a small part of it was visible when it was in place.